nowtech-common/cpp-logger/README.md

 ## Compiling

 The compiler must support the C++14 standard.
-The library was taken from a set of libraries.
-Maybe some HAL-related umbrella header file is missing, which is easy to reconstruct.

 Compulsory files are:
   - BanCopyMove.h